drewdotpro/cascade-thinking-mcp/README.md

 - In minimal mode: Only shown when on non-main branch (auto-enhancement)

 #### availableBranches Field
-- Lists all branches with:
+- Lists all branches (including main) with:
-  - `branchId`: The branch identifier
+  - `branchId`: The branch identifier (or "main" for the main sequence)
   - `description`: Optional branch description
   - `thoughtCount`: Number of thoughts on that branch
   - `fromThought`: Where the branch originated (e.g., "A23")
+  - `expectedThoughtNumber`: The next thought number if you switch to this branch (e.g., "S3")
-- Only included when at least one branch exists
+- Always included in standard/verbose modes when branches exist

 ### Branch-Aware Hints